Is Low Carb Good for Hypothyroidism? A Guide to Treating Your Thyroid Issues Through Diet

 Three Additional Lifestyle Changes to Control Your Weight Due to Hypothyroidism

 So what else can you do besides changing your diet to help with weight gain caused by hypothyroidism?
-Let’s look at three helpful changes you should incorporate into your lifestyle.
+Let’s look at three helpful changes you should incorporate into your lifestyle that may be beneficial to weight loss.

 #1: Get Plenty of Sleep